HOTFLoc++: End-to-End Hierarchical LiDAR Place Recognition, Re-Ranking, and 6-DoF Metric Localisation in Forests: Conclusion

 \section{Conclusion}

 This paper introduces \hotflocpp{}, a unified framework trained end-to-end for LiDAR place recognition, re-ranking, and 6-DoF metric localisation.
 We propose a learnable multi-scale geometric verification module that improves robustness in the presence of degraded single-resolution correspondences, demonstrating significant improvements in cross-source forest environments.
-Our framework presents a coarse-to-fine registration approach that achieves comparable performance to RANSAC-based approaches with a runtime improvement of two orders of magnitude.
-Furthermore, our experiments demonstrate the complementary nature of our joint training approach, with our re-ranking and metric localisation losses contributing to higher place recognition performance.
+Our framework presents a coarse-to-fine registration approach that achieves comparable performance to RANSAC-based approaches with runtime improvements up to two orders of magnitude.
+Furthermore, our experiments demonstrate the complementary nature of our joint training approach, with re-ranking and metric localisation objectives contributing to higher place recognition performance.
 In future work, we will incorporate multi-modality to further improve robustness in challenging environments.